-- Working for the wellbeing of societies and calling for a sustainable use of digitisation, we urge that ecological, economical and social values are all considered equally in the shaping of the digital world in which we live.
-Our work adds to existing views and aims for a comprehensive approach of digitisation serving all life. - We believe that market forces or individual choices alone will not be able to achieve this, but with the help of a clear political framework together with institutional and personal commitment, a wholesome use of digitisation is possible. - 2) The key factor for shaping digitisation in a sustainable way is its design, including the design of software and hardware, in its production and in its use. - 3) Digital solutions can contribute to the aim of "good work".
-In digital innovation economical, ecological and social perspectives need to be taken into account, to avoid adding new burdens to the workers and employees and actually lightening their load1.
-Concerned by the effects of Digitisation on social relations, we affirm that digital tools can help to strengthen social relations and community building, if they are people-oriented and follow ethical choices in their design. - 4) We believe that, while digitisation is a useful tool, it should not replace human contact, which is always best for creative and reliable interaction.
-Also we affirm that digital tools can help to preserve valuable natural resources2 if they themselves are designed to improve sustainability.
+Working for the wellbeing of societies and calling for a sustainable use of digitisation, we urge that ecological, economical and social values are all considered equally in the shaping of the digital world in which we live.
+Our work adds to existing views and aims for a comprehensive approach of digitisation serving all life.

+We believe that market forces or individual choices alone will not be able to achieve this, but with the help of a clear political framework together with institutional and personal commitment, a wholesome use of digitisation is possible.

+The key factor for shaping digitisation in a sustainable way is its design, including the design of software and hardware, in its production and in its use.

+Digital solutions can contribute to the aim of "good work".

+In digital innovation economical, ecological and social perspectives need to be taken into account, to avoid adding new burdens to the workers and employees and actually lightening their load.

+Concerned by the effects of Digitisation on social relations, we affirm that digital tools can help to strengthen social relations and community building, if they are people-oriented and follow ethical choices in their design.

+if they themselves are designed to improve sustainability.